rebelsky/csc207c/_mps/sorting.md

 > Merge sort also took about twelve minutes.
 That included tracking down one stupid bug.

 > As I said, I've been implementing these algorithms for longer than you've been alive.

-**If I use randomness, isn't there a chance that my algorithm will be inconsistent; sometimes fast and sometimes slow?**

-> Certainly.
-The competition has multiple rounds to help alleviate such issues.

-**I've found my sort crashes on some inputs.
-What now?**

-> You should debug.
-I'd suggest creating an experiment class in which you call the sorting routine on a known failing input, and step through your algorithm.

-> You can use `QuicksortExperiments.java` for a sample experiment.

-> Since we're often doing a lot of recursion in Quicksort and merge sort, you might also find it useful to insert some print statements.
-Make sure to print to `System.err` (as is good practice).

 ## Additional notes